KelvinMsft/kHypervisor/README.md

 #Environment
 - Visual Studio 2015 update 3
 - Windows SDK 10
 - Windowr Driver Kit 10
-- Single Core Processor (Temporarily)
 - VMware 12 with EPT environment.
+- Supports Multi-core processor environment
+- Test environment with Windows 7 x64 sp1

 #Description
 The kHypervisor is not yet completed, and it will be rapidly update on progress, please using a windbg+vmware 12 for debugging kHypervisor.

 #Progress
 2016-10-19 :  First commit, Supporting nested itself only, and nested software breakpoint exception from Level 2.
 And the nested-Vmm is able to dispatch this exception to L1 and help L1 to resume to L2.